Places to Go

 Stay in one of the many hotels or inns or, for a cheap fishing fix, stay at a campground.
 You can trailer your boat down or go with a local guide.
 Unless you know the water or are willing to put in a few trips to learn it a guide is highly recommended.
 If you're fishing the middle or upper Keys we suggest you get in touch with Mike Kozma (305-394-4067) or Steve Lavoie, who fish out of Islamorada.
-If you're down in the Marathon/Big Pine area Jim Bennett will show you some fish.
-If you book with them these guys can also offer suggestions of places to stay.
+If you book with him he can also offer suggestions of places to stay.

 Here's an easy one within driving distance (7-8 hours) or a short hop in an airplane.
 Try Allegiant Air out of Sanford for a relatively inexpensive flight.
 The options available make the Appalachians perfect for beginners and experts alike.

 Those new to fly fishing for trout will find the numerous delayed harvest streams a great place to catch a bunch of trout and build skill and confidence.
 More experienced trout anglers may choose to hone their skills on the delayed harvest waters, fish a wild mountain trout stream, or try their hand at one of the demanding tailwater fisheries.
 Smallmouth bass, which are every bit as much fun as trout on a fly rod, are plentiful in some areas.